-As a CAD/CAM program, Mastercam allows you to create both the geometry and toolpaths needed to machine your part and achieve your project goals.
+As a CAD/CAM program, Mastercam creates both the geometry and toolpaths needed to machine your part and achieve your project goals.
 Toolpaths are the routes along which the cutting tool is instructed to travel.
 To effectively meet the needs of users, Mastercam is capable of creating toolpaths that range from simple to complex.